BaharanArbabi/BaharanArbabi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I’m a graduate of the University of Tehran with a B.Sc. in Cell and Molecular Biology and a minor in Computer Science.
-Passionate about bioinformatics, systems biology and computational analysis of biological data.
+🔭Passionate about bioinformatics, systems biology and computational analysis of biological data.

 📫 How to reach me: